Link copied!

 – Payment terms (Procurement)

 The “negotiation” took 8 days instead of 6 weeks.
+There was nothing left to negotiate.
+Every multi-stakeholder buying committee member had already signed off on their requirements.

 Month 7: Close